robweber/omni-epd/README.md

 # file shown with default values
 [EPD]
-type=none  # only valid in the global configuration file, will load this display if none given to displayfactor.load_display_driver()
+type=none  # only valid in the global configuration file, will load this display if none given to displayfactor.load_display_driver() mode=bw  # the mode of the display, typically b+w by default.
+See list of supported modes for each display below

 [Display]
 rotate=0  # rotate final image written to display by X degrees [0-360]